 - First trace over every letter, then a whole row.

 - Next your child will copy each letter & row on lined paper.
+My step-by-step Ebook shows how to place hints along the margin of the lined page to help your child know where to write.

 - Finally your child will refer to the chart until they can write in cursive without references.